updated on 20 February 2025

 The Bar Council has an Employed Barristers’ Committee that represents and promotes the interests of the employed Bar on everything from career development opportunities and building practice to ensuring a diverse and dynamic profession.
 Check out our blog series all about undertaking pupillage at the employed Bar.

-It’s a great chance to find out everything you need to know about a career at the Bar.
+The Pupillage Fair is the annual free-to-attend exhibition and networking event that offers all the essentials to kickstart a career at the Bar.
+It’s a great opportunity to find out everything you need to know about a career at the Bar.
 At the fair, you can:

 The fair is organised and run with support from the Inns of Court and the Specialist Bar Associations to make sure it covers all angles.
 Hundreds of volunteers at different stages of their careers are on hand to answer questions and offer advice and guidance.